Drakodin/hackgt2020-unbias.ly/README.md

 ### `yarn serve` or `npm serve`
 Runs the api server (Flask) on at `localhost:5000`.
 However, there is no need for CORS as the ui has a proxy connection to the api.

+## ENVs
+There is a `.env` required for both the front-end and back-end.
+This contains environment variables you will need for this occur.
+In the front-end, add `API_PORT=localhost:5000/` (this is development, this app was never formally deployed).
+In the backend, the `.env`, add your username and password as `ASTRA_USER` and `ASTRA_PASS`.
+To use the bundle zip, add your bundle to `/api`.
+For security reasons, those files and the security bundle for this project have been removed from this repository.